AndiEcker/AcuSihotInterfaces/README.md

 Finally under the URL https://lint.signallia.com there is also a small web service available for debugging purposes that is displaying all the system environment variable of the web server (used by all our python web services).

+#### Using the TEST system environment

+Most of the URLs specified in the previous paragraphs are documented for the LIVE system environment.
+For to use instead the TEST systems you have to add the prefix `test_` in front of the URL path and directly after the slash character that is terminating the domain (services.signallia.com).
+Only one [debugging service](#web-services-debugging) which is available on the domain lint.signallia.com is independent from any of our system environments (because it is only displaying the configuration and environment settings of the Apache server).

 ### WatchPupPy Application